 - Watch your weight.
 Don’t try to lift things that are too heavy for you.
 When you must lift, learn the right way to lift.

 - If you sit or stand for long periods at work, sit or stand up straight, with your shoulders back.
 Make sure your chair fits you and has good back support.
 Make sure to keep both feet flat on the floor.
 It also may help to put a small pillow or a rolled-up towel in the curve of your back.
 Take regular breaks to walk around.
 If you have to stand in one position for a long time, put one foot on a low stool, and change feet every now and then.

 - If your work involves a lot of bending, reaching, or lifting, use the right techniques.
 And don’t depend on a “back belt” to protect your back.

 Healthy lifestyle habits also can help to keep back pain away.
 So, if you smoke, stop.
 Managing your stress, following a healthy diet, and exercising regularly also can help.

-Help is available, so reach out to your family doctor or an orthopaedic provider to learn about possible treatments for your pain.
+Help is available, so reach out to your family doctor or a spine specialist learn about possible treatments for your pain.